 Several members from the NIFC traveled down to Purdue University in 2009 to fence in their Spring Open tournament.

 Natalie (left) and Melen (right) face off in the NIFC Senior Mixed Saber Tournament held in February 2011.

-NIFC members Don Yetsko, Marcia Skurka, Marc Ryser and Peter Lowther at the directors table at a Lowell Red Devil Fencing Club tournament.
+NIFC members Don Yetsko, Marcia Skurka, Marc Ryser and Peter Lowther at the directors table the 2014 Lowell Red Devil Fencing Club tournament.

 Don and Marc were directors for several events.
 Marcia is one of the coaches for the RDFC and Peter coaches Epee for both H-F H.S. and M.C.H.S. which attended the event.